 Natural Numbers

-Natural numbers are a part of the number system, including all the positive integers from 1 to infinity.
-Natural numbers are also called counting numbers because they do not include zero or negative numbers.
+Natural numbers are a part of the number system, including all the positive numbers from 1 to infinity.
+Natural numbers are also known as counting numbers because they do not include zero or negative numbers.
 They are a part of real numbers including only the positive integers, but not zero, fractions, decimals, and negative numbers.
+Let us learn about the natural numbers definition and natural number examples on this page.

 Natural Numbers Definition